Barnaby Joyce Has Quit As Deputy Prime Minister And Nationals Leader

 There have been growing calls for Joyce to move to the backbench over the last three weeks, since it was first revealed he is expecting his fifth child with a former employee.

-He said his decision to leave the front bench on Friday follows a fresh sexual harassment claim made by a West Australian woman against the embattled member for New England.
+He said his decision to leave the front bench on Friday follows a sexual harassment complaint made by a West Australian woman against the embattled member for New England.

 "Obviously, [his decision to quit] was confirmed by the allegations that I read in the paper.
 I just thought that has to be the straw that breaks the camel's back," Joyce said.